skgtech/skgbot/README.md

 ## Needed Environment Variables

-For local development no environment variables are needed.
-For any other environment the following environment variables are required:
+All targets require the following environment variables:

 -   `POSTGRES_URL` A url with credentials pointing to the data store.
 -   `DISCORD_GUILD_ID` The guild id of your server.
 -   `DISCORD_BOT_TOKEN` The Discord token of the bot.
 -   `DISCORD_COMMANDO_UID` Your user id, so you can invoke discord commands.
+-   `DISCORD_ADMIN_CHANNEL_ID` Channel ID to relay messages to.
+-   `DISCORD_MODERATOR_ROLE_ID` The role id of the moderator role.
 -   `SKGBOT_EMAIL_AUTH_PASSWORD` The SMTP password for sending emails.

--   `DISCORD_ADMIN_CHANNEL_ID` Channel ID to relay messages to.
+This project also supports a [`.env` file][dotenv] which is on `.gitignore` for your convenience when developing on your local.

 # Development Operations / Maintenance